sk192/DB_Mgmt-project/README.md

 - Divya Sravani Vukkusila
 - Shweta Korulkar

-### Description:-
+### Description
-We are developing a utility to data population for a Database Benchmark as recommended in “The Wisconsin Benchmark: Past, Present, and Future - David J. DeWitt, Computer Sciences Department, University of Wisconsin” .
+We are developing a utility to data population for a Database Benchmark as recommended in “The Wisconsin Benchmark: Past, Present, and Future - David J. DeWitt, Computer Sciences Department, University of Wisconsin”.
+This utility comprises of a python script dbCreateTable.py to create table and populate sample data into the database.

 In a nutshell, we would be populating ONEKTUP, TENKTUP1  and  TENKTUP2 tables.
 All of three tables with similar column structure and relations as below:-